CorvusCloudburst/astrolabe/README.md

 ## Setting up

+For a more general guide to creating a Discord bot, check out the [Discord.js guide](https://discordjs.guide/).

 ### Creating a Discord application and bot user

-[This tutorial](https://discordpy.readthedocs.io/en/stable/discord.html) will walk you through the process of creating a Discord application and an associated bot account.
+[This tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) will walk you through the process of creating a Discord application and an associated bot account.

 Once your bot user is created, you will be provided with a token for it.
 You will only be shown this token once, so save it somewhere safe.
 Do not share it or merge it into a cloud-hosted code repo.